duzhewang/ProgrammingNotes/Github.md

   - and the message
 - ```git log --oneline```: the ```-oneline``` flag is used to alter how ```git log``` displays information.
 This command lists one commit per line, shows the list 7 characters of the commit's SHA, and shows the commit's message.

+- ```git log --stat```: the ```--stat``` flag is used to alter how ```git log``` displays information.
+This command:
+    - displays the files that have been modified
+    - displays the number of lines that have been added/removed
+    - displays a summary line with the total number of modified files and lines that have been added/removed